AdamMiltonBarker/InceptionFlow/README.md

 To make it possible for this project to be able to communicate with the connected camera and all IoT devices you have connected to your IoT JumpWay location, you should create an application (A future tutorial will cover connecting to a local webcam and also multiple IP cams).
 Now follow the [TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Application Doc](https://github.com/TechBubbleTechnologies/IoT-JumpWay-Docs/blob/master/5-Location-Applications.md "TechBubble Technologies IoT JumpWay Developer Program (BETA) Location Application Doc") to set up your IoT JumpWay Location Application.

 Below is the relevant configuration you need to add in data/confs.json.
-Update the SystemLocation, SystemApplicationID, SystemApplicationName, Cameras ID & Name (Name Optional), MQTTUsername and MQTTPassword with the details for the application you created above:
+Update the SystemLocation, SystemApplicationID, SystemApplicationName, Cameras ID & Name (Name Optional), MQTTUsername and MQTTPassword with the details for the application you created above.
+Notice ClassifierSettings->MODE is set to ObjectTest, this means when the program starts it will boot into object testing mode, looping through each image in the model/testing/Objects folder.

 ```
+    {
         "IoTJumpWaySettings": {
             "SystemLocation": YourLocationID,
             "SystemApplicationID": YourApplicationID,
             "SystemApplicationName" : "YourApplicationName",
             "SystemZone": YourZoneID,
             "SystemDeviceID": YourDeviceID,
             "SystemDeviceName" : "YourDeviceName"
         },
         "Actuators": {},
         "Cameras": [
             {
                 "ID": YourCameraID,
+                "URL": 0,
                 "Name": "YourCameraName"
             }
         ],
         "Sensors": {},
         "IoTJumpWayMQTTSettings": {
             "MQTTUsername": "YourMQTTUsername",
             "MQTTPassword": "YourMQTTPassword"
+        },
+        "ClassifierSettings":{
+            "MODE":"ObjectTest",
+            "INCEPTION_SIZE":299,
+            "OBJECT_THRESHOLD": 0.5,
+            "FACIAL_THRESHOLD": 0.9965,
+            "HAAR_SCALE_FACTOR": 1.3,
+            "HAAR_MIN_NEIGHBORS":4,
+            "HAAR_FACES": "Haarcascades/haarcascade_frontalface_default.xml",
+            "HAAR_FACES": "Haarcascades/haarcascade_frontalface_default.xml",
+            "HAAR_FACES2": "Haarcascades/haarcascade_frontalface_alt.xml",
+            "HAAR_FACES3": "Haarcascades/haarcascade_frontalface_alt2.xml",
+            "HAAR_PROFILES": "Haarcascades/haarcascade_profileface.xml",
+            "HAAR_SMILE": "Haarcascades/haarcascade_smile.xml",
+            "HAAR_EYE": "Haarcascades/haarcascade_eye.xml",
+            "height":112,
+            "width": 92
         }
+    }
 ```

 ## Testing InceptionFlow Object Recognition

 The first excercise once you are set up is to test the default object recognition functionality.
-You will notice on line 31 of InceptionFlow.py, the variable self.Test is set to True, this means that the program is in testing mode.

-On line 94 and onwards, you will notice that once the program is initiated it loops continually checking if Test or Train are set to True else then checks what mode the program is in for camera monitoring.
-In this case we are interested in Test.
-As the program is currently in testing mode, this area is reached and the testing() function is called which loops through some random images and attempts to detect them.
+On line 144 of InceptionFlow.py and onwards, you will notice that once the program is initiated it loops continually checking what mode the program is in.
+In this case we are in ObjectTest so we hit line 154 which initiates objectTesting.

 When you are in the root of the repo, issue the following command: